 This report forms part of the process of agreeing a budget for 2024/25 and setting next year's Council Tax.
-Following consideration by this Committee at its meeting on 5 September 2023 of the draft Medium Term Finance Strategy for 2024/25 - 2028/29 and savings budget proposals for services within the remit of the Committee.
+Following consideration by this Committee at its meeting on 7 September 2023 of the draft Medium Term Finance Strategy for 2024/25 - 2028/29 and savings budget proposals for services within the remit of the Committee and the other Policy Advisory Committees.